 About Me

 Dr. David J Devlaeminck is Associate Professor at the School of Law, Chongqing University in Chongqing, China.
 His principal area of interest is international environmental law, with a focus on the law of international watercourses.
 He has published widely on the subject, including his monograph, Reciprocity and China’s Transboundary Waters: The Law of International Watercourses (Routledge 2021), as well as in international journals such as Review of European, Comparative and International Environmental Law (RECIEL), International Environmental Agreements: Politics, Law and Economics, and the International Journal of Water Resources Development, among others.
-He is a Founding Affiliate of the International Water Law Academy, Wuhan University (China), a member of the American Society of International Law and the International Water Resources Association.
+He is also an Associate Research Fellow at the United Nations University Institute on Comparative Regional Integration Studies located in Bruges, Belgium (2024-2026), Co-Chair of the American Society of International Law (ASIL) Asia-Pacific Interest Group (2024-27), a Founding Affiliate of the International Water Law Academy, Wuhan University (China), a member of the American Society of International Law and the International Water Resources Association.
 He is also editorial board member for RECIEL and for the Springer book series Water Security in a New World.
 Apart from his research, David also conducts teaching in international environmental law at the undergraduate and graduate levels and is coach of the Chongqing University Jessup International Law Moot Court team.
 David completed his BA in Philosophy at the University of Guelph (Canada), a Master of Arts in Philosophy at McMaster University (Canada), a Graduate Certificate in the interdisciplinary Water Without Borders Graduate Programme at the United Nations University – Institute for Water, Environment and Health (Canada), and his PhD in international law at Xiamen University (China).

 Reciprocity and China’s Transboundary Waters: The Law of International Watercourses